In a world where communication is so easily afforded by technology, it seems that we are communicating even lesser.

-4. What is your favorite thing to eat?
+4. What is your favourite thing to eat?

-A. Food is always easy conversation.
-Everybody eats after all.
-This question also presents plenty of interesting follow-ups.
+A. Food is always an easy conversation.
+Everybody eats, after all.
+This question also presents plenty of exciting follow-ups.
 You can easily add “…after sex?”
 Or “…after working out?”
 Or “…in the movies?”
 Any of those will completely change the context of the question.
-You just have to be creative.
+You have to be creative.

-5. What is your favorite reality TV show?
+5. What is your favourite reality TV show?

 A. Most people are embarrassed to admit they indulge in reality TV.
 But they do.
-If a guy tells you he doesn’t watch reality shows, then you can segue into asking what type of shows he watches.
+If a guy tells you he doesn’t watch reality shows, you can segue into asking what type of shows he watches.
 If he says he doesn’t watch TV at all, then you can ask him what he does in his free time.
-If then he says he doesn’t do much, then maybe you should just move on to the next one.
+If he says he doesn’t do much, you should move on to the next one.

 6. What do you think of the Bruce/Catelyn Jenner affair?

-A. This highly publicized private matter has forced people to really examine their own opinions and ideas about psychosocial issues.
-We’re not getting too technical, but it’s a good way to get a grasp on where his head is at regarding touchy subjects such as sexuality in general and not just transgenderism.
+A. This highly publicized private matter has forced people to examine their own opinions and ideas about psychosocial issues.
+We’re not getting too technical, but it’s an excellent way to grasp where his head is at regarding touchy subjects such as sexuality in general and not just transgenderism.

 7. What types of music do you like or currently listening to?